At Hazeldean Forest Farm we have been farming ecologically and producing quality certified organic produce since 1986.

 Diversity & Abundance

-A four acre dam with islands is a crucial design feature for irrigation and habitat for birds, fish and frogs.
+A four acre dam with islands is a crucial feature of the farm.
+It is used for irrigation and habitat for birds, fish and frogs.
 Numerous species of insectivorous bats & birds breed and feed throughout the property, attracted to the successful revegetation & wildlife corridors.
 They also work as biological controllers in the orchards.

 Planted between 1988 and 1992, the orchards have been certified organic for over 30 years.
 Now fully matured, there are variety collections of chestnuts, walnuts, persimmons, peaches, nashis & plums.
 There are also over 30 varieties of apples, including heritage and cider varieties.